I find myself alone, so often now. My injury transformed me.

-And it has redefined my approach to my art, as I must take an introspective journey to explore the world around me.
+And I find I must often take an introspective journey to explore the world around me.
 It is reflected in my pieces, which must invariably be experienced through deconstruction - by looking inwards.

 But an inward journey can reveal the entire universe…